hyosung11/Launch-School/Courses/JS120/Lesson-3-Object-Creation-Patterns/notes.md

 If you want a refresher, you can also watch the earlier parts of the video.

+### 6.5 A shallow dive into the constructor property in JavaScript by Aneesh Patel

 You may also want to read this student article: [A shallow dive into the constructor property in JavaScript](https://medium.com/@patel.aneeesh/a-shallow-dive-into-the-constructor-property-in-javascript-b0a89747058b) to get a better handle on the `constructor` property from the perspective of a student at roughly the same point in the JavaScript curriculum as you.
 The article is meant to be a companion to the JS OOP video above.

 End Assignment 6.
 Constructors with Prototypes ~ 20220308 13:22